Design framework

 Designer

 Takes ownership and leadership of assigned projects.
-Expert knowledge of design patterns, methods and processes for digital platforms, and educates and inspires the team.
+Expert knowledge of design patterns, methods, and processes for digital platforms and educates and inspires the team.
 Exclusively dedicated to complex and impactful client projects.
 Responsible for reviewing peers’ work.
 Responsible for setting up and conducting project processes and activities within the planned budget and timeline.
 Proactively works on project strategy.
 Possesses outstanding knowledge of visual design up to the highest industry standards and is able to guide and inspire the team to deliver the same.
 Supports internal team and process growth but is more focused on project work.

 Lead Designer

 Works and manages complex and impactful client projects (detects critical project situations and mitigates them).
-Responsibly and actively works on the internal initiatives, improvements, and OKRs.
+Responsibly and actively works on internal initiatives, improvements, and OKRs.
 Highly communicative and visible person inside the team.

 The main thought leader and influencer in the team.
 Respected as an authority in the design field whose opinion is sought (particularly by other more experienced designers).
 Has impressive business analysis capabilities that enable them to assist and guide a digital product’s strategy.
 Inspires and pushes the client and the team to make tough business and product decisions for greater and long-term benefits.
 Works half-time on impactful client projects.